 II.B.4.a) Core faculty members must be designated by the program director.
-(Core)

-II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
-(Core)

-II.B.4.c)

-There must be at least two core physician faculty members who are orthopaedic surgeons with experience in adult reconstruction, including the program director, who have ABOS or AOBOS certification in orthopaedic surgery, have completed a fellowship in adult reconstructive orthopaedic surgery, and are actively involved in the education and supervision of fellows during the 12 months of accredited education.
-(Core)
+(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
+(Core) II.B.4.c) There must be at least two core physician faculty members who are orthopaedic surgeons with experience in pediatric orthopaedic surgery, including the program director, who have ABOS or AOBOS certification in orthopaedic surgery, have completed a fellowship in pediatric orthopaedic surgery, and are actively involved in the education and supervision of fellows during the 12 months of accredited education.
+(Core) II.C.

-II.C.
 Program Coordinator

-II.C.1.
 There must be administrative support for program coordination.
 (Core)